huggingface/hub-docs/docs/hub/model-card-guidebook.md

 With the launch of this Guidebook, we introduce several new resources and connect together previous work on Model Cards:

-1) An updated Model Card template, released in [the `huggingface_hub` library](https://github.com/huggingface/huggingface_hub/blob/main/src/huggingface_hub/templates/modelcard_template.md), drawing together Model Card work in academia and throughout the industry.
+1) An updated Model Card template, released in the `huggingface_hub` library [modelcard_template.md](https://github.com/huggingface/huggingface_hub/blob/main/src/huggingface_hub/templates/modelcard_template.md), drawing together Model Card work in academia and throughout the industry.

 2) An [Annotated Model Card Template](./model-card-annotated), which details how to fill the card out.